The Future of Work: Artificial Intelligence and teamwork

 AI dramatically improves our analytic and decision-making abilities.
 It helps us get the “right” information at the right time.

-From a decision making perspective we are faced with questions like if it should it be possible to lose one’s job on the decision basis of an algorithm.
+From a decision making perspective, we are faced with questions like if it should be possible to lose one’s job on the decision basis of an algorithm.

 How does AI decide in an ethical dilemma?